AnanthaRajuC/anantharajuc.github.io/_posts/2021-07-18-Enabling-Windows-Subsystem-for-Linux-via-Settings-GUI.markdown

 This post documents the process of enabling and manually installing Windows Subsystem for Linux on the **Windows 10** OS platform.

+Alternatively, check out this post on [Enabling Windows Subsystem for Linux on Windows 10 with Ubuntu via CLI]({{ site.baseurl }}/Enabling-Windows-Subsystem-for-Linux-via-CLI/)

 ---

 #### Minimum Requirements